 A continuation of work in Painting III.
 Students are encouraged to develop their own style.
+Prerequisite(s): FA 252.

 FA 261 - Sculpture II

 This course is a continuation of the aims of Sculpture I with emphasis on the use of new materials and methods.